smathot/mind-writing-pupil/manuscript/md/methods.md

 A crucial property of this algorithm is that it continues until there is sufficient evidence for reliable selection.
 Selection can be made faster but less accurate by reducing the threshold *T*, and slower but more accurate by increasing it.

+++The reason that we presented up to eight separate letters, even though the algorithm made only one-of-two selections, was to avoid users from having to re-orient their attention after each selection; that is, once users shifted their attention toward a to-be-selected letter, they simply kept attending to it, while the algorithm gradually pruned the non-attended letters through a series of one-of-two selections.++

 ## Pupil-size measurement

 The proportional pupil-size difference on cycle *i* (*PPSD(i)*) is defined as: